btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 You can see your BTCPay version in the bottom right of the page footer when you're logged in as a server admin.

+Server admins can also enable notifications to alert when a new BTCPay Server update has been released.
+Enable it in Server Settings > Policies > Check releases on GitHub.

 ### How can I check my BTCPay Server version via terminal?

 In the btcpayserver-docker folder: `bitcoin-cli.sh getnetworkinfo`